yext/search-headless/docs/search-headless.searchheadless.executeverticalquery.md

 ## SearchHeadless.executeVerticalQuery() method

-Perform an Answers search for a single vertical with relevant parts of the state used as input to the search.
+Perform a Search for a single vertical with relevant parts of the state used as input to the search.
 Updates the state with the response data.

 <b>Signature:</b>